hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 #  Instructions for data migration

-- Run the SFTP/SSH server in hyper.sh
+- Run a file server container in hyper.sh(with data volumes mounted, and a FIP was attached)
-- Download volume data from hyper.sh to your localhost
+- Download volume data from the hyper container to your localhost

-Here is an example of running the SFTP(It's safer than FTP) server in hyper.sh
+Here is an example of running the SFTP(It's safer than FTP) server container in hyper.sh

 We will use the docker image `atmoz/sftp` in this example:
 - Dockerfile: https://github.com/atmoz/sftp